learn how to take photos like a pro: secret iPhone camera features revealed

 Just as with a DSLR camera or any camera you use, the technology is only useful if you know how to use it.
 In manual mode the iPhone is limited.
 But with this added knowledge you will be able to take your photography to the next level with just a few easy-to-learn adjustments.

-My best advice is to begin using these 6 iphone camera features immediately.
+My best advice is to begin using these six iPhone camera features immediately.
 Once you incorporate them into your daily photography you will have no problem remembering them.
 They will soon become second nature.